AaronMonash/ECE4078_Lab_2024/Week05-06/README.md

 - The [TargetPoseEst.py](TargetPoseEst.py) generates an estimation result file as "lab_output/targets.txt", which is then used to be compared against the groundtruth map for computing the target pose estimation errors.
 - **Make sure your modified "TargetPoseEst.py" generates a "targets.txt" file that is in the same format as the [given example output](lab_output/targets.txt)**.
 Generating the estimation map in a wrong format may resulting in it not being compatible with the evaluation scripts and thus getting 0pt for the [M3 target_est_score](M3_marking.md#evaluation).

+[NOTE] Please make sure the versions of your `ultralytics` and `torch` packages are matching between training and testing environments (if you trained with the provided YOLO notebook, use `ultralytics==8.0.20` at test time), or you might get unexpected detection results.